 Austin Free-Net has been working diligently to bridge the digital divide in Austin, TX since 1995.
 We do so by providing technological access (computers and internet) and basic digital skills training to all in need of it.
-We are proud to be partnered with the City of Austin in providing the only public access computer lab open to the public during pandemic.
+We are proud to be partnered with the City of Austin and other community organizations in providing the only public access computer lab open to the public during pandemic.
 The need for technology and access is an essential one in this day and age, and this difficult time has further illuminated the need as being a critical one.
 Please join us in serving Austin’s most marginalized community members as they fight against barriers of income instability, food and housing insecurity, and high-risk healthcare needs.

 While our services are available to all, we focus on the members of our community who need help the most.
 This includes those that are experiencing homelessness, those who are reintegrating from the criminal justice system, low income families, the aging community, immigrants and veterans.